datoptron/datoptron-website/_pages/privacy.md

       <div class="wrap">
         <h1>Privacy <span class="green">Policy</span></h1>
         <p>
-          At Datoptron - Give meaning to your data, accessible from www.datoptron.gr, one of our main priorities is the privacy of our visitors.
-This Privacy Policy document contains types of information that is collected and recorded by Datoptron - Give meaning to your data and how we use it.
-If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.
+          At Datoptron, one of our main priorities is the privacy of our visitors.
+This Privacy Policy document contains types of information that is collected and recorded by Datoptron and how we use it.
+If you have additional questions or require more information about our Privacy Policy, do not hesitate to <a class="anchor-link" href="{{ site.baseurl }}/contact">contact us</a>.
         </p>
       </div>
     </div>